 Satellite Exports to China: 1998-2000 (Including the "Loral/Hughes" Issue, the Cox Committee Report, and Lockheed Martin).
 On February 18, 1998, the President notified Congress that it was in the national interest to export Loral's Chinasat 8 to China.
 On April 4, 1998, the New York Times reported that a 1997 classified DOD report alleged that Space Systems/Loral (part of Loral Space & Communications) and Hughes Electronics' satellite manufacturing division (then a subsidiary of General Motors; now Boeing Satellite Systems) provided technical information to China that improved the reliability of Chinese nuclear missiles.
 The assistance was provided in the wake of the February 1996 Intelsat 708 launch failure (see above).
 The Intelsat satellite was built by Loral, which participated in an inquiry into the accident at the request of insurance companies seeking assurances that the Chinese had correctly diagnosed and solved the cause of the failure.
 Loral formed a review committee that included representatives of other satellite companies, including Hughes.
 According to Loral, the review committee did not itself investigate the accident, but listened to Chinese officials explain their investigation and then wrote a report.
 Loral conceded that a copy of the report was given to the Chinese before it was provided to the State Department, in violation of Loral's internal policies.
 Loral says it notified the State Department when it learned that the Chinese had been given a copy.
-According to media sources, DOD's 1997 report says that the companies provided technical information in violation of the export license that allowed the export of the satellite to China for launch.
-The companies insist they did nothing that violated the export license.
-The Justice Department investigated the allegations and reportedly expanded the probe to include Hughes' response to the 1995 APStar-2 failure.
+According to media sources, DOD's 1997 report says that the companies provided technical information in violation of Loral's export license.
+The companies insist they did nothing that violated the license.
+The Justice Department investigated the allegations and expanded the probe to include Hughes' response to the 1995 APStar-2 failure.
 A grand jury reportedly was empaneled in 1999.
 The government reacted a civil settlement with Loral on January 9, 2002 wherein Loral agreed to pay a \$14 million civil fine, and spend \$6 million on strengthening its export compliance program.
-Although the Wall Street Journal reported on August 31, 2001 that a similar settlement was expected with Hughes, on December 26, 2002, the State Department charged Hughes Electronics and Boeing Satellite Systems with 123 export violations.
+On December 26, 2002, the State Department charged Hughes Electronics and Boeing Satellite Systems with 123 export violations.
 The companies settled with the government on March 5, 2003, accepting a civil penalty of \$20 million in cash, and \$12 million in credits for money already spent (\$4 million), or that will be spent (\$8 million), on export program enhancements.